-We roll out our Live your Life - living with and beyond lymphoma - our survivorship programme, helping hundreds of people who have come to the end of their treatment, or are on watch and wait, to take control of their lives.
+We roll out Live your Life - living with and beyond lymphoma - our survivorship programme, helping hundreds of people who have come to the end of their treatment, or are on watch and wait, to take control of their lives.

-Lymphoma Association teams up with Royal College of GPs to launch training course for GPs that will help them spot lymphoma earlier and provide the best possible care to people with lymphoma.
+Lymphoma Association teams up with Royal College of GPs to launch a training course for GPs that will help them spot lymphoma earlier and provide the best possible care to people with lymphoma.

 We launch a project to vastly improve our online information offering for people affected by lymphoma, resulting in a surge in the number of people who visit our website.

 Jonathan Pearce is appointed as Lymphoma Association chief executive.

 Founding trustee Felicity Hilder, wife of the late Tim Hilder, is awarded an OBE in the New Year Honours list.

 Lymphoma Association accredited with The Information Standard quality mark in recognition of its excellence in producing patient information.

 The Association celebrates its 25th anniversary year, with a special thanksgiving service in St Martin-in-the-Fields in September and a musical evening in West Wycombe Park.